AndetSTK/hhbf_autosplitter/README.md

 - In Livesplit, go to Edit Layout -> **+** -> Control -> Scriptable Autosplitter and add the .asl

 - Go to Compare Against and select Game Time to display load removal

+### Issues

+- If you are running 1.16, you must check the "Backpack route" setting before opening the game